-Trial-level analyses demonstrate that the formal result is driven by the 1-second network variance, while the RNG state probabilities and autocorrelation conform to expectation.
+Trial-level analyses demonstrate that the formal result is driven by the one-second network variance, whereas the RNG state probabilities and autocorrelation conform to expectation.
 The network variance can be decomposed to show its relation to synchronized RNG-RNG correlations.
-Complete details are presented in a previous publication in which we show that analytical expressions of the formal result can be reduced to synchronized correlations between the RNG trials.18
+Complete details are presented in a previous publication in which we show that analytical expressions of the formal result can be reduced to synchronized correlations between the RNG trials.
+Briefly, the chi-squared network variance, in terms of the RNG trial z-scores, $z{r,p}$ , is the sum of the trial variance, Var[z], and a summation of trial pair-products.
+For N RNGs,